St. Stephen's Crown — Holy Crown of Hungary

 • Authorized under the Vienna Convention on Consular Relations

-• Covers Maine, Vermont, New Hampshire, Rhode Island, and Massachusetts — five states, no other honorary consul between Connecticut and Canada
+• Jurisdiction covers Maine, Vermont, New Hampshire, Rhode Island, and Massachusetts

 • Bilingual: English and Hungarian — native fluency in both